 Essentials The first step toward adding this physical presence is to detect when two objects have collided.
 For each frame of the simulation, we calculate the position of our simulated objects - if the new position of two of our objects causes an intersection of those objects, then we need to push them back apart.
-Later practicals will deal with how we actually push them apart; for now we will concentrate on identifying when such an intersection has occurred, and how we calculate the data required to believably move two colliding bodies apart.
+Later practicals will deal with how we actually push them apart (i.e., collision resolution); for now we will concentrate on identifying when such an intersection has occurred, and how we calculate the data required to believably move two colliding bodies apart.

-1. Collision Detection Algorithms
+2. Collision Detection Algorithms